Love magic: Love magic in the Renaissance

-During the later medieval period (14th to 17th century), marriage developed into a central institution for public life.
-This was reflected in the adaptation of love magic: while the immediate desire was the act of intercourse itself, it was most often practiced in an attempt for a permanent union such as marriage.
-Magic was expensive and was believed to cause severe damage to the caster; therefore it was not taken lightly.
+Magic was expensive and was believed to cause severe damage to the caster; therefore, it was not taken lightly.
 Thus, spells were not just cast upon just anyone in the Renaissance, but on those unions that held special importance.
 Men and women of status and favor were more often the targets of love magic.
-Economic or social class restrictions would often inhibit a marriage, and love magic was seen as a way to break those barriers, leading to social advancement.
+Economic or social class restrictions would often inhibit a marriage and love magic was seen as a way to break those barriers, leading to social advancement.

 While the spells were supposed to be kept secret, very rarely were they successful in this.
 However, if the victim realized that a spell was being cast upon them, believing in magic themselves, they would often submit to the believed enchantment, adding effectiveness to love magic.
-This communication of one's desire is essential within the concept of love magic as it enabled a timid person to approach the unapproachable.

 With the dominance of Christianity and Catholicism in Europe during the Renaissance, elements of Christianity seeped its way into the magic rituals themselves.
 Often, clay dolls or written spell scrolls would be hidden in the altar at churches, or holy candles would be lit in the rituals.
 The Host from a Catholic Mass would sometimes be taken and used in rituals to gain the desired result.
 Thus, love magic within the Renaissance period was both Christian and pagan.

-Love magic in literature and art

-In literature and art, the motif of a genuine love spell is interwoven more often, and is sometimes made the starting point of tragic setbacks and complications.
-One of the earliest manifestations of the theme in the Western world is the story of Heracles and Deianeira.
-A famous treatment of the subject is in Richard Wagner's 1865 opera Tristan and Isolde, which in turn goes back to the same epic by Gottfried von Strassburg.
-Other examples of the use of love magic motif are Donizetti's 1832 opera The Elixir of Love (L'Elisir d'amore) and Manuel de Falla's 1915 ballet El amor brujo (The magic of love).